Lanzante Limited: Motorsport history

 Following years of participation in historic motorsport, Lanzante moved to modern racing by entering the BPR Global GT Series in 1995 with a Porsche 911 Turbo competing in the GT3 category with drivers Paul Burdell, Wido Rössler, and Soames Langton.
+The team competed in eight rounds of the season, with a best finish of 6th in round 10 at Silverstone for the British Empire Trophy race.
+The Porsche suffered three retirements, at the Autodrome de Linas-Montlhéry for the Paris 1000kms after 84 laps, Donington Park with gearbox failure after 62 laps and finally at Monza after 37 laps with engine failure.
+The team finished the championship in 15th place overall scoring 88 points.

 In the same year, the McLaren F1 GTR was debuting in BPR, as well as entering the 24 Hours of Le Mans.
 McLaren's developmental car was loaned to an entry backed by sponsors Kokusai Kaihatsu UK, while Lanzante was chosen to organize and run the team, which incorporated a small number of McLaren employees, other McLaren associates and experienced endurance engineers.
 Drivers for the effort were JJ Lehto, Masanori Sekiya, and Yannick Dalmas.
 Lanzante's McLaren was the fastest from the manufacturer in qualifying, and inherited the race lead after other McLarens suffered woes.
 The Kokusai Kaihatsu McLaren went on to win the 24 Hours of Le Mans by a one lap margin, making the McLaren the first car and Lanzante the first team to win on debut at Le Mans.
 In addition Lehto and Sekiya's involvement meant it was the first Le Mans win for a Finnish driver and a Japanese driver.
 Following Lanzante's Le Mans victory, their McLaren was returned and the team remained with Porsche throughout the rest of 1995.